ghlkm/cover-ratio-maximization/README.md

 The thesis topic is about given users preference vectors and a product set, introduce the product that maximizes the users atrract by ranking their top-k under specific constraints.

 If you are interested in this project, perhaps it is an easy begining for you to read from presentation\defence\defence_thesis.pdf and presentation\defence\defence_presentation.pdf.
-It is welcome that asks me any questions you got by email likm@mail.sustech.edu.cn.
+It is welcome that asks me any questions you got by email likm2020@mail.sustech.edu.cn.

 The project structure:
 <br>code\ # C++ implementation